The 9 best Dyson alternatives in 2025: Save up to $500 on mighty vacuums that match the features and cleaning power of a premium Dyson

 How to choose the best Dyson alternative

-Choosing the best Dyson alternative is slightly different to simply knowing how to choose a vacuum.
+Choosing the best Dyson alternative is slightly different from simply knowing how to choose a vacuum.
 The best Dyson vacuums can detect what's on your floors, reveal invisible dust, completely avoid hair wrap and swiftly pick up all types of mess regardless of the surface.
 If you're after an alternative, these are the features to look out for.

-Floor detection is becoming a common feature across different vacuum types now, as we've seen in the Shark Cordless PowerDetect and Shark POWERDETECT Upright in this guide that can sense floor type and dust volume automatically, just like the Dysons.
-It's a small touch but one that streamlines your cleaning, avoiding you having to manually change suction mode each time you change surface.
+Floor detection is becoming a common feature across different vacuum types now, as we've seen in the Shark Cordless PowerDetect and Shark POWERDETECT Upright in this guide which can sense floor type and dust volume automatically, just like the Dysons.
+It's a small touch, but one that streamlines your cleaning, avoiding you having to manually change suction mode each time you change surface.
 It also preserves battery life in cordless vacuums while still being able to extract heavy amounts of dust when necessary.

 The best vacuums for pet hair manage to avoid hair wrap to varying success.
 Dyson's vacuums avoid it more than any others we've tested, but the Sharks in this guide come pretty close.
-Unfortunately, almost every vacuum will list 'anti-hair wrap' as one of their features, so the only way to know for certain is by reading reviews like ours.
+Unfortunately, almost every vacuum will list 'anti-hair wrap' as one of its features, so the only way to know for certain is by reading reviews like ours.

 And finally, Dyson's suction power is among the best in the market, and when shopping for a Dyson alternative, this is usually the sacrifice.
 That being said, if raw suction is most important for you, consider the best upright vacuums or the best Miele vacuums.
 Miele's cordless vacuums perform similarly to Dyson's but can cost just as much, if not more.